 - Receive ART - Be virally suppressed.
-Provide a total as well as by targeted subpopulation, as identified in your Needs Assessment section. - RESOLUTION OF CHALLENGES -- Corresponds To Section V's Review Criterion #2 Response - Challenges and Resolutions Describe the approaches you will use to resolve the challenges and barriers identified throughout this application in your organization and in the larger context of implementing the RWHAP Part C proposed project (e.g., changes in the health care landscape, subpopulation disparities).
-In lieu of a narrative for this section, include a table with the following headers: Challenges, Resolutions, Outcomes/Current Status. - 2) Transition Plan (to be completed by new applicants only): For those applicants who currently do not receive RWHAP Part C EIS funding for the service area described in Appendix B, please describe: - How your organization will improve services to the current patients and target populations of the existing RWHAP Part C recipient throughout the entire designated service area. - Your detailed transition plan for how current patients and the scope of services will be transferred from the existing RWHAP Part C recipient to your organization if successfully awarded the grant as a result of this competition. - How the activities, time frames, and efforts to coordinate the transition of services will be conducted so that the delivery of RWHAP Part C services to the existing patient population are not disrupted or impeded.
-(Note: for newly awarded organizations, HAB expects that HIV medical services will be available to clients no later than 90 days from the award date.) - EVALUATION AND TECHNICAL SUPPORT CAPACITY -- Corresponds to Section V's Review Criteria #3 Evaluative Measures and #5 Resources/Capabilities
+Provide a total as well as by targeted subpopulation, as identified in your Needs Assessment section. - RESOLUTION OF CHALLENGES -- Corresponds To Section V's Review Criterion #2 Response - 1) Challenges and Resolutions Describe the approaches you will use to resolve the challenges and barriers identified throughout this application in your organization and in the larger context of implementing the RWHAP Part C EIS proposed project (e.g., changes in the health care landscape, subpopulation disparities).
+In lieu of a narrative for this section, include a table with the following headers: Challenges, Resolutions, Outcomes/Current Status. - EVALUATION AND TECHNICAL SUPPORT CAPACITY -- Corresponds to Section V's Review Criteria #3 Evaluative Measures and #5 Resources/Capabilities